teamsquirtle29/OneRoof/readme.txt

   '/allUsers'
     GET: gets a list of all users for managers

+  '/allApartments'
+    GET: gets a list of all apartments for manager

   '/events'
     DELETE: deletes event from events table
       request body expects an event id